Adekemi02/hng13-stage03-devops/RUNBOOK.md

 This document provides operational guidance for the Blue/Green Node.js deployment and its monitoring system.
 It explains how to respond to alerts, perform maintenance, and troubleshoot common issues.

+**Note:** To run the project, navigate to the [README.md](https://github.com/Adekemi02/hng13-stage03-devops/blob/main/README.md) for setup and execution instructions.

 ---

 ## System Overview